-This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters 2 to 5.
+This chapter assumes you have a strong grasp of geographic data analysis and processing, covered in chapters 2 to 5.
 In it you will also make use of R’s interfaces to dedicated GIS software, and spatial cross validation, topics covered in chapters 9 and 11 respectively.

 The chapter uses the following packages: